Table of Contents[Hide][Show]

 Since I birthed a couple of young explorers, my boys want to climb through a cave deep in the Oregon mountains.
 Just south of Crater Lake National Park, I found a windy road and drove through a dense forest to get to Oregon Caves National Monument.

 For our visit, we took the Discovery Tour, a 1½ hour trek through the Marble Halls of Oregon.
 The .6-mile trail passes by stalagmites, stalactites and drapery formations along with flowstone.
 This tour includes 500 steps and walks by the cave stream.
 It’s not accessible and considered moderately strenuous.
-Adults (16+) tickets are $10 and kids under 15 are $7 with an interagency pass ticket for $5.
+Admission based on age and tours are offered seasonally, spring to fall.

-After our cave tour, we hiked back through the forest, brimming with ferns and firs to Oregon Caves Chateau, the national park lodge.
-Built in 1934 and a National Historic Landmark, the bark-covered building features cozy rooms along with a restaurant.
+After our cave tour, we took a hiking trail back through the forest, brimming with ferns and firs to Oregon Caves Chateau, the national park lodge.
+Built in 1934 it is a National Historic Landmark and currently under renovation.

 The top destination in Oregon, Crater Lake National Park, lies 150 miles northeast of Oregon Caves National Monument.
-A must for every road trip, the deepest lake in the U.S. offers families a traditional national park experience with hiking, tours, an historic lodge and ranger programs.
+A must for every road trip, the deepest lake in the USA. offers families a traditional national park getaway with hiking, tours, a historic lodge and ranger programs.

 Crater Lake National Park with Kids

 Visit Crater Lake in late June through the end of summer, when all the park roads open for the season.
-As it is a popular national park destination, make lodging and boating reservations as early as possible.
-Open year-round and 24-hours a day, admission is $15 per car or use an annual pass.
+As it is a popular national park destination, make lodging and scenic boat tour reservations as early as possible.
+Open year-round and 24-hours a day, admission is $30 per car or use an annual pass.

 During our visit, I stopped at the Steel Visitor Center to pick up Junior Ranger booklets, grab a park map and watch the park movie.
 Next stop, the Rim Village Visitor Center and a walk along Crater Lake’s paved path overlooking the lake.